 When considering applications for admission to research higher degree programs, the Head of School, or nominee, should ensure that the area of research is of interest to the supervisor(s), is within the range of the supervisor(s)' methodological and theoretical expertise, and can be adequately supervised when the supervisor(s)' other academic commitments are taken into account.

 The Head of School, or nominee, should ensure that appropriate staff member(s) are available to supervise the student until the end of the candidature.
 If a supervisor takes study leave or is absent from the department for more than 2 months, arrangements for alternative supervision must be resolved to the satisfaction of the student, the school and the Research and Graduate Studies Committee (Masters) or the Research Higher Degree Committee (PhD).
 Joint supervision may be an effective way of meeting these contingencies.

 Members of staff would ordinarily be expected to undertake no more than the equivalent of 7 full-time supervisions (inclusive of honours and minor thesis in coursework masters programs).
 Academic staff with heavy administrative burdens should carefully consider the number of supervisions undertaken.

 Through consultation with supervisors, the Head of School, or nominee, should monitor the progress of research candidates and that they report regularly throughout the candidature (see Progress Reports).

-In the case of students converting from Masters to PhD, the Head of School, or nominee, is expected to provide the Research Higher Degree Committee with evidence of satisfactory progress in the Masters by Research degree, as well as a justification of the conversion in response to the requirements and demands of the PhD.
+In the case of students converting from Masters to Doctor of Philosophy (PhD), the Head of School, or nominee, is expected to provide the Research Higher Degree Committee with evidence of satisfactory progress in the Masters by Research degree, as well as a justification of the conversion in response to the requirements and demands of the PhD.